TheRorange/kaggle-bostonHousePrice/README.md

 # kaggle-housePrice
-predicting price of houses from features using lenear regression
+predicting price of houses from features using linear regression

 num of features = 80